𝐒𝐡𝐨𝐫𝐭 𝐁𝐢𝐨𝐠𝐫𝐚𝐩𝐡𝐲 𝐨𝐟 𝐏𝐫𝐨𝐩𝐡𝐞𝐭 𝐌𝐮𝐡𝐚𝐦𝐦𝐚𝐝

 Some simply heard the Qur’ān, and that was enough to transform them.
 Some saw the Prophet, and were immediately captivated by the light of mercy, generosity and humanity that was visible in his manner and morals, in his words and works and also in his face.

 The opposition continued to harden and sharpen.
 It grew furious and ferocious.
 Those who joined the Prophet were tortured in innumerable ways; they were mocked, abused, beaten, flogged, imprisoned and boycotted.
 Some were subjected to severe inhumane torture; made to lie on burning coal fires until the melting body fat extinguished them, or were dragged over burning sand and rocks.
-Yet such was the strength of their faith that none of them gave it up in the face of such trials and tribulation.
+Yet such was the strength of their faith that none of them gave it up in the face of such trials and tribulations.

 𝐓𝐡𝐞 𝐅𝐥𝐢𝐠𝐡𝐭 𝐭𝐨 𝐀𝐛𝐲𝐬𝐬𝐢𝐧𝐢𝐚